Anchovies

 How to Use It

 Two or three anchovy fillets dissolved in olive oil at the start of a dish add depth without fishiness — they melt into a savory umami base.
-Classic on pizza, pasta puttanesca, or bagna cauda.
+Classic on pizza, pasta puttanesca, bagna cauda, and Caesar dressing.
 Canned in olive oil are shelf-stable and ready to use; packed in salt require rinsing.
-Eat the bones in canned varieties — that's where the calcium lives.
+Eat the bones in canned varieties — that is where the calcium lives.

 What to Pair It With